 Satheri raised her head, and her eyes were full of tears.
 Which wasn’t that weird actually, since she cried about everything.

 “Please?"
 Satheri begged.
 "We don’t need seminars to have fun.
-It can just like it was in the old days.
+It can be like it was in the old days.
 Because if you pick a fight with her... it’s going to hurt me, too.”

 “Hurt like how?”
 Quinn asked.